wallytutor/CanteraPFR/README.md

 and move to this folder.
 Manually run `get_cantera.sh` and wait for completion.
 Once done, move to `CanteraPFR` and run `make` to generate library.

-## Linux

-Install `libopenblas-dev`, `libboost-dev` assuming you are using Ubuntu (or their variants for your distro) and `scons` prior to installation.
-Next move to this directory and run `get_cantera.sh` and wait for completion.
-Once done, move to `CanteraPFR` and run `make` to generate the library.
+Now follow the instructions to *Create Python interface* below.

-## Note for Windows and Linux
+## Note for Cygwin and Linux

 You can choose to manually edit the `Makefile` and use `-lcantera` instead of `-lcantera_shared`.
 This will produce larger executables and unless you bind